SECURITIES AND EXCHANGE COMMISSION

 We have issued a Conflict Minerals statement.
 This statement sets forth our commitment to the responsible sourcing of minerals through our global supply chain and can be found on our website at www.northropgrumman.com/CorporateResponsibility/Pages/ConflictMineralsStatement.aspx.
 References to our website in this report are provided as a convenience and do not constitute, and should not be viewed as, incorporation by reference of the information contained on, or available through, our website.

-Northrop Grumman is a leading global security company.
-We offer a broad portfolio of capabilities and technologies that enable us to deliver innovative products, systems and solutions for applications that range from undersea to outer space and into cyberspace.
-We provide products, systems and solutions in autonomous systems; cyber; command, control, communications and computers, intelligence, surveillance and reconnaissance (C4ISR); strike; and logistics and modernization.
+Northrop Grumman is a leading global aerospace and defense company.
+We use our broad portfolio of capabilities and technologies to create and deliver innovative platforms, systems and solutions in space; manned and autonomous airborne systems, including strike; hypersonics; cyber; command, control, communications and computers, intelligence, surveillance and reconnaissance (C4ISR); and logistics and modernization.
 We participate in many high-priority defense and government programs in the United States (U.S.) and abroad.
-We conduct most of our business with the U.S. Government, principally the Department of Defense (DoD) and intelligence community.
-We also conduct business with foreign, state and local governments, as well as, commercial customers.
+We conduct most of our business with the U.S. government, principally the Department of Defense (DoD) and intelligence community.
+We also conduct business with foreign, state and local governments, as well as commercial customers.

 Supply Chain and Reasonable Country of Origin Inquiry ("RCOI")